The History of Google Analytics(2026)

 Urchin: The Beginning

-To solve this, they envisioned an analytics tool capable of processing one day of data in just 15 minutes.
-This idea led Paul Muret to develop the first version of Urchin in 1997, which was released in 1998,originally as a supporting feature for their services.
+This idea led Paul Muret to develop the first version of Urchin in 1997, which was officially released in 1998.
+Originally, Urchin was simply a supporting tool for the company’s hosting business, but demand for analytics quickly grew.

 GA1:Google Analytics(urchin.js)